BraiNEdarwin/SkyNEt/README.md

 ```

 Note that for non-windows users this will probably
-be `conda activate skynet` instead.
+be `source activate skynet` instead.

 Now open up an iPython console